Looking for ways to save and learn How to travel Europe Cheap?

 Check out our detail post on how to get cheap flights

-First I advise that you use Google Flights to check for the best dates to travel and the best cities to travel to.
-On the calendar you can see the best days for the cheapest prices and you can even choose flexible travel dates.
+First I advise that you use Google Flights and SkyScanner, to check for the best dates to travel and the best cities to travel to.
+On the calendar, you can see the best days for the cheapest prices and you can even choose flexible travel dates.
 I recommend that you do this before you take time off from work.
-Usually there are off peak seasons but do not travel between May and August because they are peak times.
-Also Germany is more expensive than usual end of September and early October because of their Oktoberfest so these are periods to avoid if you want to travel Europe on a Budget.
+Usually, there are off-peak seasons but do not travel between May and August because they are peak times.
+Also, Germany is more expensive than usual end of September and early October because of their Oktoberfest so these are periods to avoid if you want to travel Europe on a Budget.
 Remember that if you are flexible with your travel dates, this will give you the best option to find good deals.

 If you are traveling from the US to Europe, do it from the East Coast as low-cost airlines fly from JFK and Boston.
 By low cost, I mean that you are only allowed a carry-on and you have to take your own meals with you.
 Even if you pay for checked luggage and a meal, the flight is still cheaper than traveling with established airlines.
 If you book on

 Expedia then baggage fees are usually included in the price.
 If you book on Google Flights, they usually redirect you to the Airline’s website to book your flight.

 Cheapest way to travel Europe

 Finding a good airline deal is the main cost effective way to know how to travel europe cheap.